Brian McGuire (racing driver)

 Brian Anthony Joseph McGuire (13 December 1945 – 29 August 1977) was a racing driver and constructor from Australia.

 Racing career and death

 McGuire travelled over to the UK from Australia with another hopeful young driver, Alan Jones, but did not enjoy his countryman's success.
 McGuire entered two Formula One British Grands Prix.
 With his privately run Williams FW04 at the 1976 British Grand Prix, he found himself as a reserve entry and was denied a chance to compete.

-For the 1977 race, he modified his Williams FW04 and renamed it the McGuire BM1, but failed to pre-qualify.
+For the 1977 race, McGuire modified his Williams FW04 and renamed it the McGuire BM1, but failed to pre-qualify.
 McGuire was killed practicing this car during a Shellsport G8 Championship race at Brands Hatch later that year.

 Career results

 Complete European F5000 Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)